 One of Japan's most renowned shrines, Katori Jingu dates back more than 2,700 years and is famous for its spring cherry blossoms and colorful autumn foliage.
 Katori Jingu has also attracted much interest as a "power spot" - a source of mystical energy.
 Sawara is well known as the place where Ino Tadataka (1745-1818), who surveyed the geographical features of Japan and created a map of the country, lived during the Edo Period (1603-1867).
 Many tourists visit his private home as well as the Ino Tadataka Museum, where his measuring instruments - which are designated national treasures - are on display.
 The famous Sawara grand festival, held in summer and autumn, dates back about 300 years and is designated by the government as a significant intangible folk cultural asset.
 In the festival, large dolls measuring up to five meters tall - the largest of its kind in Japan - are installed on floats.
 If you visit the Suigo Sawara Float Hall, you can see a permanent display of two floats, and grasp a sense of the overwhelming atmosphere of the festival.
 The Suigo Sawara Aquatic Botanical Garden, situated in the northern part of the city, holds an iris festival in June as its main attraction.
 Visitors to the festival can enjoy the magnificent scenery of 1.5 million Japanese irises of 400 varieties in full bloom.
 In the garden, people can also have the unique experience of viewing the irises while riding a small boat.

-Visit Sawara, 30 minutes from Narita Airport, and enjoy its history " and riverside scenery.
+Visit Sawara, 30 minutes from Narita Airport, to enjoy its history and riverside scenery.

 COPYRIGHT SUIGO-SAWARA TOURIST ASSOCIATION ALL RIGHTS RESERVED.